PerfectRec/tts-summarizer/Endpoints.md

 ### Request Parameters

+### Request Parameters

 - **Querystring**:
   - `email` (string): The user's email address.
   - `summarizationMethod` (string): The method of summarization to use.
+Supported methods are "ultimate" and "short".
   - `fileName` (string): The name of the file being summarized.
   - `sendEmailToUser` (string): Whether to send an email to the user ("true" or "false").
   - `link` (string, optional): A link to the document to be summarized.
+  - `id` (string, optional): A unique identifier for the user or session.

 ### Request body: